-Don’t you just love a cute Christmas pillow?
+Don’t you just love a cute painted pillow?

 We do too, and we also love an easy paint project!